Would you like to save and invest money and get closer to accomplishing your financial goals every day, without even having to think about it?

 Withdrawing your money from Moka is easy.
 You can do it at any time, and there are no fees or penalties.

 If you withdraw before 1pm, Monday-Friday (no withdraws are processed on weekends), you should receive your money the same day.
 If you withdraw after 1pm, you'll receive it the next day.

 The money you withdraw gets added to the account you have set as your funding source.

 Cash Back Perks

-One of my favorite things about Mylo is their referral program.
-If you get someone to sign up with your Mylo promo code and fund their account, you BOTH get $5 for FREE.
+One of my favorite things about Moka is their referral program.
+If you get someone to sign up with your promo code/link (here's mine) and fund their account, you BOTH get $5 for FREE.
 It's that simple and everyone wins.